 Contact us for help…

 If you or someone you know has been accused of a crime per Vehicle Code 10853, we invite you to contact us for a free consultation.
-We can be reached 24/7 by phone or on social media.
+We can be reached 24/7.
+We serve all of California, from San Diego, Los Angeles, and San Bernardino to San Francisco and Sacramento.

 (For similar accusations or charges in Nevada, please see our page on Nevada “Vandalism & Malicious Destruction of Property” Laws.)